MMosley502/LEGUP/Programming-Principles.md

-**This is very much in progress.
-Please refer to the old programming principles page until this is done.**

 ## Workflow
 Legup uses the Feature Forking Workflow.
 Please refer to [this blog post](https://medium.com/@jerrylin720/git-workflow-comparison-f84d270708ab) for more information on the Feature Forking Workflow as well as other workflows.